Experience tiny living at the Tiny Digs Hotel

 Where do you currently reside and is that your ‘forever home’?

-Before moving to Portland Oregon we travelled for 7 years in our RV.
+Before moving to Portland, Oregon, we travelled for seven years in our RV.
 We love living tiny in it.
 We've been soooooo busy getting Tiny Digs up and running since hitting Portland we have had no desire to have a land-bound home again yet.
-We've been in an RV park most of our time in Portland but in just a couple days we're moving our RV to the hotel property to live.
+We've been in an RV park most our time in Portland, but in just a couple of days, we're moving our RV to the hotel property to live.
 In a couple of years down the road, we hope to build a container home or a really small log cabin.
-I miss a dishwasher, room to prepare big meals for guests and entertainment space plus gardens.
+I miss a dishwasher, room to prepare big meals for guests and entertainment space, plus gardens.

 You must always be thinking about different styles of tiny homes.
 Are there any more planned for the future?

 Oh, yes!
-My husband (below on the right, Pam's son on the left) is sitting next to me now drawing up a plan for the next one and another wine-themed one is already in the works then next will be a tiki house.
+My husband (below on the right, Pam's son on the left) is sitting next to me now drawing up a plan for the next one, and another wine-themed one is already in the works.
+Next will be a tiki house.
 My Pinterest account is full of ideas!